 Scheduled tasks

-In order to automate processes in Vertec that are performed regularly, e.g. overnight, the planned tasks are available.
+Scheduled tasks are useful to automate processes in Vertec that are performed regularly, e.g. overnight.

-New scheduled tasks can be created in the folder Settings > Customize > Schedule Tasks.
+You can create new scheduled tasks in the folder Settings > Customize > Scheduled tasks.

 A scheduled task has the following properties: